 Research Knowledge Transfer Scheme

-- Academic need of the region or regions from which the applicant comes or in support of which the initiative is organized (to be evaluated by the Executive Committee).
+- Academic need of the region or regions from which the applicant comes or in support of which the initiative is organized.

 The grant will vary according to the characteristics of the proposed initiative, but will not exceed € 3500.

-Successful applicants will be required to provide a brief (i.e. around 1000 words) report, within 6 months of receiving the grant, describing the outcomes achieved.
+Please see the above application form for a list of requirements.
 Relevant photo(s) would be appreciated.
-The report and any photo(s) provided by the applicant will be published on the EASP website, mentioned in the next EBSP issue.
+The report and any photo(s) provided by the applicant will be published on the EASP website, and mentioned in the next EBSP issue.